smanolloff/qwop-gym/doc/env.md

 ### Hard resets

-**Hard** re-load the web page (QWOP.html) ie. the entire game engine is re-initialized.
+**Hard** resets will re-load the web page (QWOP.html) ie. the entire game engine is re-initialized.
 Repeating the exact same actions after a hard reset _will_ result in the exact same outcome.

 **Hard** resets are cumbersome and more obtrusive (each page reload causes a visible flicker).
 To enable it, pass the `reload_on_reset=True` keyword argument to the QwopEnv constructor.

-With this reset mode, the environment is satisfying the Markov principle, given the step number is part of the state: an action `a` at state `s` will always yield one specific state `s+1`.
+With this reset mode, the environment is satisfying the Markov property, given the step number is part of the state: an action `a` at state `s` will always yield one specific state `s+1`.